 The guilt — processing the feelings around placing a parent

-The guilt around placing a parent is one of the most complicated feelings you'll ever have to work through.
+The guilt around placing a parent is one of the most complicated feelings you'll ever work through.
 It's mixed up with love and relief and shame all at once.
 It makes you second-guess decisions you rationally know were right.
 It wakes you up at three in the morning.
 It sits with you in a way that facts and logic can't touch.

 The abandonment piece comes first for most people.
 There's a voice that says: your parent cared for you.
 You should care for them.
 If you truly loved them, you would be there every day, hands on, doing everything.
 Placing them is choosing your own life over theirs.
 It's abandonment dressed up in practical language.